 Our main focus is visual artists working in experimental fields of art, art-science collaborations and interdisciplinary art projects.
 We also encourage researchers in humanistic and social sciences with an interdisciplinary approach and critical cultural, environmental and political themes to apply.

 Please note that the apartments are not suitable for large-scale sculpturing/painting or other potentially messy work methods.
-It is possible to arrange separate, “rough” working spaces for such work on a case-by-case basis, but these are unheated spaces and therefore only suited for warmer periods.
+It might be possible to arrange separate, “rough” working spaces for such work on a case-by-case basis, but these are unheated spaces and therefore probably not well suited for the winter months.

-After your residency period you are required to write a short report of your experience.
+After your residency period you are required to write a short report of your experience, with images if applicable.
 We may also occasionally wish to interview you.
 If it suits your work, you may also participate in our summer exhibition or other exhibition opportunities we might arrange.